Greendeck/greendeck-android-sdk-v1.0/README.md

 # Sample Android Application for Greendeck Integration

 This repository contains a sample application demonstrating how you can use Greendeck in your Android apps.
+You can find the full documentation <a href = "http://www.greendeck.co/#/docs/guides/view/android">here</a>.

 ## Getting Started